JaniShreyas/TextSummarizer/README.md

-A website to experiment with TextSummarization
+A project to experiment with TextSummarization with a Web App